nitinkc/nitinkc.github.io/_posts/Java/threads/2022-08-06-race-condition.md

 that this register hasn't been updated, it knows that the threads aren’t responsive and will simply restart them in a similar way.

-2. Thread Interruption (not possible with synchronized)
+##### 2. Thread Interruption (not possible with synchronized)

-3. tryLock Operations (not possible with synchronized)
+##### 3. tryLock Operations (not possible with synchronized)

 ## ReentrantLock
 Works same as `synchronized` keyword applied to an object
 - but requires explicit locking and unlocking
-  - prone to errors if forget to unlock, or if there is an exception after locking adn before unlocking
+  - prone to errors if forget to unlock, or if there is an exception after locking and before unlocking

-  - **SOLUTION** : always lock in the try block and unlock in the finally block
+**SOLUTION** : always lock in the try block and unlock in the finally block
   - this pattern also helps when you want to unlock after `return` statement

 ##### Reentrancy